zkFHE/circomlib-fhe/BLOG_Arithmetization.md

 In order to deal that issue, whenever the input integer $a \in \mathbb{Z}_Q$ is in the range $[Q/2, Q)$, we can signed decompose $Q-a \in (0, Q/2]$ and then negate modulo $Q$ all the components of the decomposition.
 Note that for an odd $Q$ all integers in $\mathbb{Z}_Q$ are guaranteed to be decomposable with this approach, and in practice we will work with $Q$ a prime of 27 bits.

-We will assume for now that we have a `SignedDigitDecomposeInner` function that receives an integer $in \in [0, Q/2)$ in binary representation and returns its signed decomposition.
+We will assume for now that we have a `SignedDigitDecomposeInner` function that receives an integer $in \in [0, Q/2)$ and returns its signed decomposition.
 Let's see how to use it to solve the general case for $in \in [0, Q)$ following the described approach.
 The main problem is that we cannot directly condition on whether $a$ is in the lower or upper half of the interval, since that can't be directly expressed as a R1CS constraint.
 We will need to rely on a compartor gadget `IsGtConstant` that returns $1$ whenever the input is greater than the given constant and $0$ otherwise.

 Here is a Circom solution to the general case: